 Islamorada represents the quieter side of the Florida Keys vacation hub.
-The kind of place where Floridians go to get away from northerners on their Florida getaways.
+The kind of place where Floridians go and look for beach rental properties and get away from northerners on their Florida getaways.

 That’s not to say that it’s so quiet that it has nothing to offer.
 In fact, we think that in some ways Islamorada actually has more to offer than you’ll find elsewhere in the Keys.
-Here are our favorite things that we think you should do on your next trip down there.
+Let’s find out here our favorite things that we think you should do on your next trip.